-But we’ve had many ask us to test if it was a better strategy to put your hashtags in the post itself or in the comments.
+Hashtags on Instagram are crucial.
+We know this from previous Social Media Lab experiments.
+But we’ve had many readers ask us to test whether it was a better strategy to put your hashtags in the post or in the comments.

-So where does this concept that hashtags in comments is better than in posts?
+So, where does this concept that hashtags in comments is better than in posts come from?

 Instagram expert Sue B. Zimmerman says put the hashtags mainly in comments: